Forget gig-style roles that last all of six weeks. Here are the best careers for digital nomads offering stable long-term employment

 The book was four inches thick with a bright yellow jacket.
 The soft paperback cover made the bulky pages difficult to manoeuvre – or maybe that was just my young and clumsy hands.
 I was eight years old and leafing through a careers handbook given to my older sister.

 I started at ‘A’ and stopped when I reached ‘Actuary’.
 Careers don’t seem very fun, I thought and tossed the book aside.

 I look back now and see that I was both wrong and right: careers aren’t very fun – but they can be.
 Pushing paper in a cubicle is rarely fun but if you do work that matters from a place you love, a career can be something else entirely: a sense of purpose, a contribution, even a calling.

 Remote working is becoming increasingly popular, allowing digital nomads to work from anywhere.
-After launching our Remote Jobs section last month, we noticed a trend in the types of careers that enable the digital nomad lifestyle.
-Here are the best of them.
+Here are the best careers that enable the digital nomad lifestyle.

 Best careers for digital nomads

 The title of ‘developer’ hides all manner of things.
 It most commonly refers to programmers (also known as software engineers, coders, hackers or ‘people who type very fast in movies’).

 Based on the number of roles in our Remote Jobs section, software development is one of the best careers for digital nomads.
 It offers the widest breadth of roles usually in front-end, back-end or full stack development.
 It also includes a whole host of roles that don’t strictly involve development but are placed in the same category nonetheless (e.g. systems administration, testing, ops and infrastructure).